Join the TMDSAS Support team live to get your application questions answered. Live Q&A on the Texas Health Education Service YouTube Channel.

 Sam Houston State University College of Osteopathic Medicine

-- All applicants applying to Sam Houston State University’s College of Osteopathic Medicine (SHSU-COM) should complete the Altus Suite assessments (CASPer, Snapshot, and Duet).
-CASPer scores are mandatory in order to move forward in the admissions process.
-Applicants will not be penalized if they do not complete Snapshot and/or Duet, although it is strongly encouraged to complete both.
+- All applicants applying to Sam Houston State University’s College of Osteopathic Medicine (SHSU-COM) should complete all the Altus Suite assessments (CASPer, Snapshot, and Duet).
+CASPer, Snapshot, and Duet are mandatory in order to move forward in the admissions process.

 Texas A&M University College of Medicine